visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 generated, which are then visualized and analyzed.

-The ICS allows for the computation of Lagrangian Coherent Structures (LCS) using a variety techniques developed by `George Haller
+The ICS allows for the computation of Lagrangian Coherent Structures (LCS) using a variety of techniques developed by `George Haller
 <http://georgehaller.com/>`_ and his group at ETH Zürich.
 For more information,
 see :download:`K. Onu, F. Huhn, & G. Haller, LCS Tool: A Computational platform for Lagrangian coherent structures, J. of Computational Science, 7 (2015) 26-36
 <pdfs/lcstool.pdf>`.

+Many of the terms used in the ICS are familiar to experts in dynamical systems, but may be new to many users.
+The user can refer to a :download:`glossary
+<pdfs/terms_glossary.pdf>` sepcific to dynamical systems and can reference
+_VisIt's :ref:`Glossary` for some terms that are specific to _VisIt's ICS.
+Any additional terms can be defined through a simple online search.

 .. toctree::
     :maxdepth: 1